fiadhhart/startup/README.md

 # React Deliverable

+ * Bundled using Vite
- * coverted the HTML/CSS code into a modern web application using Vite and React
+  - coverted the HTML/CSS code into a modern web application using Vite and React

+ * React components implement/mock all app functionality
- * login
+  1. login
-  - create,login
-  - logout,play
+    - can create or login with username/password
+    - can logout or move on to gameplay page when appropriate
-  - only gives access to gameplay&scores tabs when authenticated
+    - only gives access to gameplay & scores tabs when authenticated
- * scores
+  2. scores
-  - populate scores
+    - populate scores with local storage - to be replaced by database later
-  - quote (like simon's about)
+    - prepped to display quote (like simon's about) from 3rd party
-  - show username
+    - displays current username
- * gameplay
+  3. gameplay
-  - show username,
+    - displays current username
-  - counts timer
+    - displays timer for how long on page
-  - displays fake notifications
+    - displays fake notifications to be replaced by websockets later
-  -

- * NEED TO DO
-  - make sure can save a score. and check if populates correctly in scores
-  - gameplay functionality
+    - gameplay funtionality
+    - calculates and displays points, sends score to local storage when succeeds

+  * React router
+   - routes between Login/Home, Gameplay, and Scores
+  * React hooks
+   - game, players, scores use useEffect hooks